-I've been taking a picture a day for 3 years now and it became a bit of a chore to find one thing of interest every day, so this year I'm doing things a little different.
-Check it out ,if you want, I'll be trying for one game a week.http://365project.org/aleman/365An Open Invite
+I've been taking a picture a day for 4 years now and it became a bit of a chore to find one thing of interest every day, so this year I'm doing the games I play, the beer I drink, places we go on vacation and random other stuff.
+Check it out ,if you want.http://365project.org/aleman/365An Open Invite

 If you're ever spending time in Southern Alberta and looking for a game or two , give me a shout.
 Cindy and I are always willing to share our time..and games..and beer.About My Avatar

 It's a picture, done by an artist from Haida Gwai, of Raven Stealing The Light.
 Ever since we traveled there,back in 1992, I've had a fondness for the trickster Raven.
 The legends and mythology of the Haida are rich, colourful and entertaining.About Me

 Youngest of five children and only boy; my sisters always told me I was spoiled.